Poutine: Social mobility and appropriation

 The social status of poutine has evolved dramatically since its origins in rural Quebec in the 1950s.
 The dish was long mocked as a culinary invention and used as a means of stigmatization by non-Québécois against Quebec society to reduce its legitimacy.
 While the first generations that suffered from the poutine stigma opted to disidentify from the dish, younger people in Quebec began to reappropriate poutine as a symbol of Quebecois cultural pride.
 Today, the dish is celebrated in many annual poutine festivals in Quebec, the rest of Canada, and in the United States.

 The evolution of the different symbols associated with poutine was first studied in Maudite Poutine! by Charles-Alexandre Théorêt.
 Théorêt revisited many of these stigmas in an interview given at Tout le monde en parle on 11 November 2007.

-As poutine gained popularity outside Quebec provincial borders in the mid-2000s, the dish gradually stopped being mocked and was eventually introduced into the popular discourse as a symbol of Canadian identity.
-Today, the dish is often presented as being of Canadian cuisine, even as Canada's national dish.
+As poutine gained popularity beyond the provincial borders of Quebec in the mid-2000s, the dish gradually stopped being mocked and was eventually introduced into the popular discourse as a symbol of Canadian identity.
+Today, the dish is often presented as being a part of Canadian cuisine, even as Canada's national dish.
 Nicolas Fabien-Ouellet suggested in the peer-reviewed journal CuiZine that this "Canadization" of poutine constitutes cultural appropriation.
 This appropriation is not linked to its preparation or consumption outside Quebec, but strictly to its presentation as a Canadian dish instead of a Québécois dish.
 Fabien-Ouellet explains: